MoTahoun/docker_tii_assessment/README.md

 2. This data is published on the ROS topic "/mbuggy/os3/points".
 3. The lidar\_filter\_node subscribes to this topic and receives the raw point cloud data.
 4. Inside the node, the filtering algorithms are applied:
 	- Noise filtering removes noise and irrelevant points
 	- Ground filtering removes ground points
 5. The node then publishes two separate outputs:
- - \item ("/output/filtered_cloud")
+	- "/output/filtered_cloud"
-  - ("/output/noise_cloud")
+	- "/output/noise_cloud"

 <p align="center">